Water Quality Report

 Supplemental Information for our Customers Regarding Fluoride in Easton’s Drinking Water

-The Town of Easton is supplied with drinking water by six groundwater wells.
-Two of the six wells are approximately 1,200 feet deep and four of the wells are 1,000 feet deep.
+The Town of Easton is supplied with drinking water by five groundwater wells.
+Two of the five wells are approximately 1,200 feet deep and three of the wells are 1,000 feet deep.
 Compared to many other wells used for water supplies, these wells have a very high degree of protection from man-made contamination.
 As a result, the chemical constituents in the water provided by these wells are naturally occurring.

 In March 2017, Easton Utilities conducted sampling and testing of the drinking water for fluoride concentration at 15 locations throughout the town.
 The sample locations were selected to provide a representative cross section of our water distribution network.
 The level of fluoride in these samples ranged from less than 0.5 mg/L to 0.951 mg/L.

-Because it is possible that some customers may on a rare occasion receive water that contains a fluoride concentration of greater than 2 mg/l, we are required by the US Environmental Protection Agency (US EPA) and Maryland Department of the Environment (MDE) to provide all of the customers with the official public notice below.
+Because it is possible that some customers could on a rare occasion have received water that contained a fluoride concentration of greater than 2 mg/l, we are required by the US Environmental Protection Agency (US EPA) and Maryland Department of the Environment (MDE) to provide all of the customers with the official public notice below.

 Drinking Water Warning